 Device comparison

-Anbernic RG-280M vs. Gamebox Systems Cartboy
+Anbernic RG280M vs. Gamebox Systems Cartboy

 Compare specs, emulation support, community reviews, ownership, and play history.